Day 3 – Hellismannaleid: Landmannahellir to Landmannalaugar

 More snow!

-And here we are.
-Wow.
-We’d seen so many pictures when researching the hike, but the reality is so much more than you expect.
+And finally… wow.
+After seeing so many pictures when researching the hike, you’ll find the reality is so much more than you expect.
 More vast, more colourful, more awe-inspiring... just... more.

-These are the colours as I saw them on a rather drab, drizzly and gloomy day.
+These are the colours as seen on a rather drab, drizzly and gloomy day.
 Jaw dropping.
-We keep stopping to marvel.
+You’ll keep stopping to marvel.
 The tiny people on the plain bottom left give you an idea of the scale.

 Waterfalls, snow, green, white, orange and red rhyolite, and Trolls’ Dicks!